artemf/errata_slip/README.md

 #### Works with both symbolic and string hash keys

-While errata file if written with string hash keys, correction works on both string-keyed hashed and symbol-keyed hashes.
+While errata file is written with string hash keys, correction works on both string-keyed hashed and symbol-keyed hashes.

 So it doesn't matter if you have